 THC builds up in fat tissue, and from there slowly spreads to the blood.

 Exercise can cause THC to be released from your fat stores and into your blood, according to a 2013 study named Trusted Source.

 THC can remain detectableTrusted Source in your blood for as long as seven days, depending on how frequently you use marijuana.
 Someone who smokes marijuana daily will likely carry marijuana metabolites for longer than someone who smokes infrequently.

 As of 2018, marijuana is legal for recreational use in the U.S. in these states: Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington and Washington, D.C.
-Medical marijuana is approved in over 20 states.
+However,

 But regardless of its legality, it’s important to remember that marijuana carries with it certain medical risks.
 Know the risks before you decide to use it or not.

 - The main remnant cannabis drug tests look for is THC.

 - How long THC stays in your body depends on your weight and how much you exercise, among other things.